Plan Your Trip

 • Dropoff/pickup 150 feet from water’s edge

 • Pedal/Paddle option.
-The Bike & Hike Trail enables a ride/run/walk back from Silver Lake.
+The Bike & Hike Trail enables a ride/run/walk back from Silver Lake or further, please see Summit Metro Parks website for more information.

 • Class I downstream paddle to Silver Lake involves no permanent hazards.